 In equation (1) we use the simplest definition of treatment in our context: a treatment indicator capturing whether a municipality was located in what was the US occupation zone between 1945 and 1949.
 While simple, the definition might be too narrow given the relatively small size of municipalities and the evidence on the spatial reach of agglomeration economies (Rosenthal and Strange, 2020).
 We therefore also consider an alternative definition of treatment, which we refer to as exposure to the US occupation zone.
 To obtain US-zone exposure, we first draw a circle with a certain radius around the center of municipality m-10 km in our baseline and different radii in our sensitivity analysis.
 We then take all municipalities whose centers are within this circle and calculate the 1939 population share of those municipalities that ended up in the US occupation zone in 1945.
 This population share is the basis of our measure of US-zone exposure for municipality m.
 We use 1939 population as this captures basic determinants of where refugees could potentially settle, but avoids endogeneity issues related to where refugees actually settled within the US and within the French occupation zones.
-Appendix Figure C2 illustrates the construction and distribution of the 1939 population share for municipalities in our border region.
+Appendix Figure D2 illustrates the construction and distribution of the 1939 population share for municipalities in our border region.
 For many municipalities, US-zone exposure is identical to the US treatment indicator variable in (1).
 This is because either all municipality in the circle are located in the 1945-1949 US occupation zone or all municipality in the circle are located in the 1945-1949 French occupation zone.
 For municipalities at the 1945-1949 occupation-zone border, US-zone exposure is generally strictly between 0 and 1, as some municipalities within the circle lie on the other side of the 1945-1949 border.
-Also, because of the jagged shape of the occupation-zone border, some municipalities located in the 1945-1949 US zone actually have lower US-zone exposure than some municipalities located in French zone.19
+Also, because of the jagged shape of the occupation-zone border, some municipalities located in the 1945-1949 US zone actually have lower US-zone exposure than some municipalities located in French zone (see, e.g., the case of the municipalities of Bondorf, located in the US zone, and Dettingen an der Ems, located in the French zone, in Appendix Figure D2).